Conflicts of interest

 Under Section 22 of the Australian Energy Market Commission Establishment Act 2004 (SA), AEMC Commissioners must disclose any direct or indirect conflicts of interest in any matter the AEMC is considering.
 These disclosures are formally minuted and are also published on the AEMC website.

-By law the AEMC and the Commissioners are required:
+AEMC and the Commissioners are required:

 - to identify interests that may fall within a ‘direct or indirect’ interest that could conflict with the proper performance of the Commissioner’s functions